CN-TU/Datasets-preprocessing/README.md

-All the scripts that are used to preprocess the CIC-IDS-2017 dataset are kept here
+All the scripts that are used to preprocess the different datasets